Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 3: Prepare your project

 By now, you've run `ampli pull` and `ampli status` in your project's root folder.
-The folder contains an `ampli.json` file with metadatata about the current state of the Itly SDK in your project.
-When you run `ampli status`, on your local machine or soon in CI, Ampli will verify your analytics against this file.
+The folder contains an `ampli.json` file with metadata about the current state of the Itly SDK in your project.
+When you run `ampli status`, on your local machine or soon in CI, Ampli verifies your analytics against this file.

 For non-JavaScript and non-TypeScript projects, this is all the configuration that's needed.

 Optionally, for JavaScript and TypeScript projects, you may decide to install Ampli locally as a dev dependency.
-Installing Ampli locally in the project's node_modules folder simplifies installation and usage of Ampli for your team and CI environment.
+Installing Ampli locally in the project's `node_modules` folder simplifies installation and usage of Ampli for your team and CI environment.
 There are two steps to this.

 #### Install Ampli as a dev dependency